 China to start issuing U.S. dollar bonds late Tuesday-official

-BEIJING, Nov 26 (Reuters) - China will launch an issuance of overseas dollar sovereign bonds late on Tuesday, and the size will exceed the $3 billion raised last year, an official at China's finance ministry said on Tuesday.
+BEIJING, Nov 26 (Reuters) - China will launch an issuance of overseas dollar sovereign bonds late on Tuesday, and the size will be higher than that of previous years, an official at China's finance ministry said on Tuesday.

 "The size of issuance will surpass that of previous years," the official told Reuters.